 - Heat the oil.
-Add chicken and chorizo.
+Add chicken and brown.
 Cook 2 minutes.

-- Add shrimp, then remove and set aside.
+- Add shrimp and chorizo, brown the shrimp then remove shrimp and set aside.
 Cook 4-6 minutes.

-- Add pimentón (smoked paprika), bay leaves, garlic, tomatoes, onion, salt, and papper.
+- Add pimentón (smoked paprika), bay leaves, garlic, tomatoes, onion, salt, and pepper.
 Cook 10 minutes, stirring often.
 This is called the “sofrito”.

 - Add broth and saffron broth.
 Bring to a boil.

 - Add and distribute the rice.
 Top with artichokes and peppers Cook 15-18 minutes.